‘World’s Sexiest Nurse’ Lauren Drain Rocks Blue String Bikini In Stunning Throwback

 Lauren Drain rocked a tiny string bikini for her most recent throwback photo on Instagram, which she posted to her account on Tuesday.

-In the sexy photo, the “World’s Sexiest Nurse” looking stunning as she sat on the beach as the tide rolled in.
+In the sexy photo, the “World’s Sexiest Nurse” looked stunning as she sat on the beach as the tide rolled in.
 Lauren rocked a light blue bikini in the shot, which boasted a classic triangle top that tied around her neck and back while flaunting her ample cleavage.

 The bikini bottoms also tied at the sides and put her long, lean legs, flat tummy, and rock-hard abs in the spotlight.
 The photo was clearly a throwback for the model, who is currently heavily pregnant.

-Lauren wore her long, blond hair in a deep part as the damp strands were pushed over her shoulder.
+Lauren wore her long, blond hair in a deep side part as the damp strands were pushed over her shoulder.
 The fitness coach also donned a full face of makeup as she stared off into the ocean while soaking up some sun.

 Lauren’s glam look consisted of long, thick lashes, defined eyebrows, a bronzed glow, and nude lips.
 In the caption of the photo, the model tells her fans that they only have a few days left if they want to sign up for her end of the year program.